Stegacite/stegacite/README.md

 be turned into a single base64 letter and back again, and the table used normally.
 This is perhaps best represented as a matrix file; that file can also be used to translate web addresses to nucleotide sequence (Todo - this is very simple)

-== Implementations ==
+## Implementations ##
 The gold standard method is printing out the matrix PDF file and using it by hand.
-This can be done easily, and it can be done even if (when) the idea of a computer capable of running random user-generated software is made illegal.
+This can be done easily, and it can be done even if the idea of a computer capable of running random user-generated software is made illegal.

 An easier way to use a table like SOUTH Matrix is to open it in LibreOffice and search for the words you need to find.